Relativistic runaway electron avalanches within complex thunderstorm electric field structures: Simulation

 Contrary to the microscopic simulation carried out using GEANT4, the macroscopic modeling operates with averaged parameters of energetic particles and does not take into account individual events of particle interaction.
 The interaction of cells is caused mainly by high-energy photons because their movement is not influenced by the electric field and the interaction with air is rather smaller than that for electrons.
 The impact of the runaway electron transport between cells can be neglected.
 For this reason, the performed macroscopic modeling characterizes the propagation of high-energy photons between strong field regions within the thundercloud.

 The macroscopic model is implemented in Kotlin \cite{Kotlin}.
-The source code and distributions of the macroscopic model implemented in Kotlin \cite{Kotlin} are available in \cite{Nozik_sim}.
-Simulation describes two types of particles: runaway electrons (with energy above Gurevich critical energy for given altitude and electric field) and photons (with the energy above the energy of runaway electron) capable of creating runaway electrons via the photo-ionization process.
+Simulation describes two types of particles: runaway electrons (with energy higher than the critical value for given altitude and electric field) and photons (with the energy above the minimum energy of runaway electrons) capable of creating runaway electrons via interactions with air molecules.
 Each particle is characterized by the origin point.
 The movement of the particle is described by the velocity vector and energy.